LinusJHoffmann/DissMatch/README.md

 - You can adjust the satisfaction scoring system in the script to reflect your institution’s priorities.
 More info in the comments of the code
 - The script assumes a fixed number of area preferences for both students and supervisors - the list of research areas that supervisors and students receive must be identical.

+**AI usage**
+This project was developed with significant help from GitHub Copilot, which provided AI-powered code suggestions and refinements throughout the process.
+All code has been reviewed and curated by the project author.

 **License**

 MIT License